quality icon

 Average car insurance cost in Rhode Island

-If you live in Rhode Island can expect to pay an average of $225 per month for full coverage car insurance – that’s $2,706 per year.
-If you opt for your state’s minimum required coverage, your insurance cost drops to $63 monthly or $761 annually.
+Drivers in Rhode Island generally pay an average of $225 per month or $2,706 per year for full coverage car insurance.
+However, if you go with the state’s minimum coverage, your monthly premium could be as low as $63 or $761 per year.
 Just keep in mind that opting for minimum coverage means significantly less protection if you’re in an accident.

 Cheapest car insurance companies in Rhode Island